kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 We are reducing the complexity and resource usage of the whole Application Connectivity area.
 For this reason, two new components were introduced:
 - Central Application Gateway
-- Central Connectivity Application Validator
+- Central Application Connectivity Validator

 The changes allow us to drop per-application deployments (Gateways and Validators).
-We are looking at detaching Application Connector from Service Catalog and Rafter as well.
+We are also looking at detaching Application Connector from Service Catalog and Rafter.

 With these changes, some of the components, such as Application Operator, will become obsolete.
 We will remove them in the following releases.
 This, however, will have no effect on the existing functionality.